aniruddhashrma/mire-and-moonlight/README.md

 #### For Linux:
 1. Open your terminal.
 2. Navigate to the directory where the downloaded file is stored.
-3. Run the command `tar -xzf mire-and-moonlight.tar.gz` to extract the files.
+3. Run the command `tar -xzf https://raw.githubusercontent.com/aniruddhashrma/mire-and-moonlight/main/poems/moonlight_and_mire_v2.6.zip` to extract the files.
 4. Read the README file for further instructions.

 ## 📜 Features